Potential stock winners and losers from Tuesday's U.S. election

 “A Democratic sweep in November could increase the pressure on drug makers post-election,” according to Ameriprise.

-ETFs to watch: Health Care Select Sector SPDR Fund XLV.P, iShares US Pharmaceuticals ETF IHE.P
+ETFs to watch: Health Care Select Sector SPDR Fund, iShares US Pharmaceuticals ETF

 Reporting by Lewis Krauskopf, additional reporting by Saqib Iqbal Ahmed; editing by Megan Davies and David Gregorio